mougiakouel/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 -------------------------------------------------------------------------------

 Now you've got the area that the farms must overlap.
 Next, you want to select the farms in that area.

-Go to :menuselection:`Vector --> Research Tools --> Select by location`.
+* Click on the menu entry :menuselection:`Vector --> Research Tools --> Select
+  by location`.
 A dialog will appear.
-Set it up like this:
+* Set it up like this:

 .. image:: ../_static/vector_analysis/030.png
    :align: center

-Click :guilabel:`OK` and you'll see the results:
+* Click :guilabel:`OK` and you'll see the results:

 .. image:: ../_static/vector_analysis/031.png
    :align: center

 The yellow farms are the selected ones.
+Let's save them as a new layer.

-Let's save these results by right-clicking on the :guilabel:`swellendam_farms` layer in the :guilabel:`Layers list` and selecting :guilabel:`Save Selection As...`.
-Set the dialog up like this:
+* Right-click on the :guilabel:`swellendam_farms` layer in the :guilabel:`Layers list`.
+* Select :guilabel:`Save Selection As...`.
+* Set the dialog up like this:

 .. image:: ../_static/vector_analysis/032.png
    :align: center

-The file name is :kbd:`well_located_farms.shp`.
-Click :guilabel:`OK`.
+* The file name is :kbd:`well_located_farms.shp`.
+* Click :guilabel:`OK`.

 Now you have the selection as a separate layer.

 |basic| |FA| Select Farms of the Right Size
 -------------------------------------------------------------------------------

 To see which farms are the right area (between 100 and 150 ha), we first need to calculate their areas in hectares.

-Open the attribute table for the :guilabel:`well_located_farms` layer, then enter edit mode:
+* Open the attribute table for the :guilabel:`well_located_farms` layer.
+* Enter edit mode:

 .. image:: ../_static/vector_analysis/033.png
    :align: center

-Then start the field calculator:
+* Start the field calculator:

 .. image:: ../_static/vector_analysis/034.png
    :align: center

-Set it up like this:
+* Set it up like this:

 .. image:: ../_static/vector_analysis/035.png
    :align: center

-If you can't find :guilabel:`AREA` in the list, try this instead:
+* If you can't find :guilabel:`AREA` in the list, try this instead:

 .. image:: ../_static/vector_analysis/036.png
    :align: center

+* Click :guilabel:`OK`.
-Click :guilabel:`OK`.
-Scroll to the right of the attribute table; your :kbd:`AREA` field now has areas in hectares for all the farms in your :guilabel:`well_located_farms` layer.
+* Scroll to the right of the attribute table; your :kbd:`AREA` field now has areas in hectares for all the farms in your :guilabel:`well_located_farms` layer.

-Click the edit mode button again as above, and save your edits when prompted.
+* Click the edit mode button again as above, and save your edits when prompted.

-Now do a query again, as before:
+* Do a query:

 .. image:: ../_static/vector_analysis/037.png
    :align: center

-Click :guilabel:`OK`.
+* Click :guilabel:`OK`.
 Your results should look like this:

 .. image:: ../_static/vector_analysis/038.png
    :align: center